Captioning Accuracy: How to Measure Error Rates

 When relying solely on ASR technology, the accuracy rates are pretty abysmal.
 Below is an example of a transcript captured by ASR.
 Listen closely to the audio and compare what you hear with the words shown on the screen.
 See if you catch any errors.
 (Hint: There are several!)

 There are certainly a number of incorrect words in this clip.
-Here are a few that I noticed:
+Here are a few we found:

 - New England Aquarium shows up as “new wing of the Koran.”